cesarvega/PlayCanvasToolkit/readme.md

 # Require Script Libraries

 The PlayCanvas toolkit provides an extension method called **require** to the **pc.Application** prototype to load required script library dependencies.
 Including your component script backing classes.
-The method takes a string or a string array of script libraries urls.
+The method takes a string or a string array of script library urls.
 The method will **sequentially** load all required script libraries and execute the specfied callback function on complete.

     var canvas = document.getElementById("application");
     var libs = ["test/TestRotator.js"];